neuromorph/glass_grid/README.md

 ## What's New (recent first)
+- Mainly performance improvement for smooth operation even with several pages full of extensions.
+Some UI refinements.
 - Update with more options for background theme including background blur and dynamic blur.
 Also, rewrite to improve input handling for mouse, keyboard, trackpad as well as touchscreen.
 - Initial version, already working, to be submitted to gnome.extensions.org